 Over The course of the last four years I have researched the consensus problem.
 I have done so by studying how cellular automata following the 2DGKL rule are able to reach consensus in a verity of ways.
 There are only certain structures that can form within a network, and these structures can be described and examined directly from the rules that make them up.
 I have also explored a variety of methods to study the rule including, graph theory and liner algebra representations of the cellular automata.
 Additionally I collected an analyzed data on symmetry in the rule, dependency on size and boundary conditions.
 I also have studied alternative rules.

-Griffin, David, "The Consensus Problem, Cellular Automata, and Self- replicating Structures" (2016).
-Physics Capstone Project.
+Griffin, David, "The Consensus Problem, Cellular Automata, and Self-Replicating Structures" (2016).
+Physics Capstone Projects.
 Paper 35.